Стратегии на образователната и научната политика

 Subjected to the above discussion, it can be stated that one of the most important industries for the survival of humanity is deeply embedded with technological progress.
 There are multiple sources of technology, such as Robotics, AI, Big Data, Mobile apps, etc., that are the key trends for the power sector and would be guiding the future of the companies.
 The provided analysis examined different aspects of technology use, including benefits, advantages, and changes in the industry that was introduced by the integration of disruptive technologies.
 The digital transformation shift improved all project management processes specifically risk management.
 In addition, digitalization provides a better environment and an enhanced experience for managers, employees, and customers.

-The key findings of this paper are listed below:
+5.1.
+Summary The key findings of this paper are listed below:

-Digital transformation utilizes the use of digital technologies including artificial intelligence, the IoT, big data, robotics, digital marketing, and other advanced technologies.
+Digital transformation utilizes the use of digital technologies including artificial intelligence, the IoT, big data, robotics, digital marketing, and other advanced technologies.

-Digital technologies have significantly impacted all sectors including business, society, industry, and technology.
+Digital technologies have significantly impacted all sectors including business, society, industry, and technology.
 Leading to enhanced operations, experiences, and improved efficiency.
 It also creates new risks.

-Projects managers, engineers, and employees require to develop the appropriate level of skills to eliminate the risks associated with the implementation of new technologies.
+Projects managers, engineers, and employees require to develop the appropriate level of skills to eliminate the risks associated with the implementation of new technologies.

-Dubai Electricity and Water Authority (DEWA) the organization subjected to this study, has effectively adopted digital initiatives across different areas of disruption such as marketing, distribution, process, products, and services.
+Dubai Electricity and Water Authority (DEWA) the organization subjected to this study, has effectively adopted digital initiatives across different areas of disruption such as marketing, distribution, process, products, and services.

-New strategies, applications, solutions, and services evolved across the various digital transformation initiatives.
+New strategies, applications, solutions, and services evolved across the various digital transformation initiatives.

-Power industry companies are competing in the process of implementing the latest technologies in alternative initiatives and projects.
+Power industry companies are competing in the process of implementing the latest technologies in alternative initiatives and projects.

-Promoting innovation by utilizing digital disruptive in managing projects delivers advanced solutions to deal will risks, threats, and opportunities.
 Specifically, the use of Artificial Intelligence (AI) which leads to an enhanced planning, execution, improved quality, and better decision making of projects.

-Integration of technologies in managing projects introduces numerous advantages of eliminating errors, reducing costs, effective management, customer satisfaction, enhanced operations, and project delivery.
+Integration of technologies in managing projects introduces numerous advantages of eliminating errors, reducing costs, effective management, customer satisfaction, enhanced operations, and project delivery.

-Interview results conclude that an effective risk management plan established by managers to deal with the digital environment risks is an optimal approach to benefit from the evolving technologies.
+Interview results conclude that an effective risk management plan established by managers to deal with the digital environment risks is an optimal approach to benefit from the evolving technologies.

 5.2.
 Recommendations